-Trial- at- Bar appointed to consider Ravi’s writ application
+Trial-at-Bar appointed to consider Ravi’s writ application

-The Court of Appeal today appointed a Trial- at – Bar to consider the writ applications filed by former minister of Finance Ravi Karunanayake and 3 others over the Central Bank Bond Scam.
+The Court of Appeal today appointed a Trial-at-Bar to consider the writ applications filed by former minister of Finance Ravi Karunanayake and 3 others over the Central Bank Bond Scam.

-The Trial-at- Bar was appointed to take up for consideration the writ application at 2 PM today, following a request made by the Attorney General during court proceedings on the case this morning.
+The Trial-at-Bar was appointed to take up for consideration the writ application at 2 PM today, following a request made by the Attorney General during court proceedings on the case this morning.

 Earlier yesterday (10), lawyers representing Ravi Karunanayake filed a writ application at the Court of Appeal requesting to annul the arrest warrant issued by the Fort Magistrates’ Court over the Central Bank Bond Scam.